 But like any of these stunning places, I personally think they are best enjoyed early morning or late afternoon anyway.
 It is lovely to sit and watch the light shift and change before your eyes as you take in the breathtaking beauty.
 Such an incredible way to start your day!

 For those that are up for a bit more of a challenge than just sitting and taking it all in you can walk down the Giant Stairway, only 980 steps down to the valley floor.
 But what goes down must come up so if you make your way around past Katoomba Falls you can return to the top via the Scenic Railway.

 Maybe we will try that on our next visit!

 What I love about Cahills Lookout is that it is rarely busy with tourist, unlike Echo Point.
 That, and the view of course.

-Cahills Lookout is a favourite place for rock climbers, but other than that it is fairly quiet.
+Cahills Lookout is a favourite place for rock climbers, but other than that it is relatively quiet.

 And this is where you will see Boars Head Rock.
-It also gives you stunning views over the Megalong Valley and Narrow Neck Plateau.
+It also gives you stunning views of the Megalong Valley and Narrow Neck Plateau.

 Cahills & Boars Head Lookout is located at 258-276 Cliff Drive, Katoomba.

 Pomegranate Cafe, Katoomba